ClinicalTrials.Veeva

 Full description

-While the stroke risk amongst AF patients appears heterogeneous, patients with underlying valvular heart diseases particularly MS are at very high risk for stroke if left un-anticoagulated.
-However, this group of patients were typically excluded in randomized control trials.
-As a result, current international guidelines for management of AF do not recommend NOACs for stroke prevention in AF patients with underlying moderate or severe MS.
+While the stroke risk amongst AF patients appears heterogeneous, patients with underlying valvular heart diseases, particularly MS, are at very high risk for stroke if left un-anticoagulated.
+However, this group of patients was typically excluded in randomized control trials.
+As a result, current international guidelines for management of AF do not recommend NOACs for stroke prevention in AF patients with underlying moderate or severe MS. Nonetheless off-label use of NOACs in patients with MS is not uncommon in the real world practice.

 Enrollment